 What happens if you leave your comfort zone once?
 A Reddit user shared their experience on the socialskills subreddit:

 “My friend told me he was going to a party and I asked him whether I could join.
 He said yes…The confidence I gained from talking and dancing with girls the entire night is huge.
 It will be much easier the next time and I’m looking forward to it.

 I also learned that people focus on their own fun.
 If you want people to like you, you have to provide them fun.
 And if they leave you to chill with others, then you can’t take it personally.

 One experience helped a person learn and grow.
-If you have heard about neuroplasticity, you’ll know that every new experience helps our brain form new connections.
+If you have heard about neuroplasticity, you’ll know that every new experience helps the neurons in our brain form new connections and reinforces existing ones.
 Even if you learn something “the hard way,” leaving your comfort zone just once will teach you something and likely encourage you to keep expanding your comfort zone further and further.

 Work on Your Relationship with “Failure”

 Let’s say you’ve written a novel, and you want to go out of your comfort zone and send it to agents and editors.
-This is your first time writing a query letter, a synopsis, or any of the materials needed to share your novel with professionals in the publishing industry.
+This is your first time writing a query letter, a synopsis, or any materials needed to share your novel with professionals in the publishing industry.
 As you go through this process, you don’t end up selling your book or signing with an agent.
 Did you fail?
-No. You may not have gotten the outcome you expected, but you learned so much along the way.
+No. You may not have gotten the expected outcome, but you learned so much.
 Now, you know what it takes to pitch a book.
 You connected with people you would have never met otherwise.
 Your friends and family read the book and gave you good feedback.
 This is all a win.

 Can Someone Be Your Comfort Zone?